Shlok-177/JavaPractical-Sem4-GTU/README.md

-# IN Practical 17 use Intellji Idea Software and RUN the Main.java
+IN Practical 17 use Intellji Idea Software and RUN the Main.class